Home Top Vancouver Attractions Vancouver’s BC Place Stadium Vancouver’s BC Sports Hall of Fame

 Where is the BC Sports Hall of Fame?

-The BC Sports Hall of Fame is located by Gate A at BC Place Stadium.
-The stadium’s address is 777 Pacific Boulevard South, but it’s a big place.
+The BC Sports Hall of Fame is located by Gate A at BC Place.
+The stadium’s address is 777 Pacific Boulevard South.
+Keep in mind, though it’s a big place.
 The museum, and Gate A, can be found at the intersection of Beatty Street and Robson by the Terry Fox Plaza on the northwest side of the stadium.

 Just a couple of blocks down the street from Gate A is the Stadium-Chinatown SkyTrain Station at the corner of Beatty and Dunsmuir.